The Tony Bramall Charitable Trust

 While the trust does not publish detailed guidance on what makes applications successful, the following factors can be inferred from their stated priorities:

 Geographic Alignment: The trust shows a clear preference for Yorkshire and northern England.
-Applications from organizations in these regions should emphasize their local presence and impact.
+Applications from organisations in these regions should emphasise their local presence and impact.

-Children's Health Focus: Given the trust's particular emphasis on children's health needs, applications should clearly demonstrate how the proposed work will benefit children with medical or health challenges.
+Children's Health Focus: Given the trust's particular emphasis on children, applications should clearly demonstrate how the proposed work will benefit children with medical or health challenges where relevant.

-Medical Research Connection: For research-focused applications, clearly articulate how the research will advance medical knowledge or improve health outcomes, particularly for underserved populations.
+Medical Research Connection: For research-focused applications, clearly articulate how the research will advance medical knowledge or improve health outcomes.

 Clear Impact Documentation: The application format requires detailed outcomes and case studies - invest time in demonstrating measurable impact and including compelling beneficiary stories.